ethical-haquer/Vidar/README.md

 # Vidar

-A rewrite of the [Thor Flash Utility](https://github.com/Samsung-Loki/Thor) in Python with a GUI.
+A rewrite of the [Thor Flash Utility](https://github.com/Samsung-Loki/Thor) in Python.
 It is currently under development and not usable.
-Once it is in a working state, this repository will be deleted and it will become [Thor GUI](https://github.com/ethical-haquer/Thor_GUI) v0.5.0.
-Also, starting with the release of Thor GUI v0.5.0, Thor GUI will be renamed Vidar.
+Once it is in a working state, it will be added as a flash tool option in [Thor GUI](https://github.com/ethical-haquer/Thor_GUI).

 ### Why Vidar?